tvrjuana/DS-NATL-080822/README.md

 We will go through and follow these instructions together in a lecture during Week 1 - no rush!

+## These steps you should only need to do once:

 1) FORK this repository, creating copy on your own GitHub account

 2) Then clone your fork down to your local computer